 - 1 large egg yolk, room temperature

-- 171 grams mashed ripened banana
+- 171 grams mashed over-ripened banana

 - 2 tablespoons maple syrup